Our Curriculum Model

 - H2O and Beyond

-During Autumn term 2019 the teachers have been working very hard to review and redesign our curriculum ready for launch in January 2020.
+During Autumn Term 2019 we are reviewing and redesigning our curriculum ready for launch in January 2020.

-We have started to develop Knowledge Organisers, please see our Year 5 Rivers example here.
+We have started to develop Knowledge Organisers, we will upload these soon.

 Religious Education and Collective Worship